Stand-Up Comedian

 You're not the first comic I've heard rip on Jeff Dunham -- why don't comics seem to respect him?
 Is it because he's not a "pure" stand-up?

-Asked by gorlock about 12 years ago
+Asked by gorlock over 12 years ago

 Did I rip him?
 Oh well that's not good.
 I like to be positive.
 I believe what I said was "Jeff Dunam was the highest paid comedian a few years ago with $35 million.
 Yes, a guy who talks out of his side of the mouth with puppets made $35 million one year."
 Maybe there are comics who respect him, I certainly dont love his comedy, but guess what?
 I'm sure he sleeps just fine at night.
 Comics like 'pure" stand up comics.
 I'm not saying its right or wrong but comics like and respect comedians who don't use sound cues, props, gimmicks, etc. That being said, I have used all of those.
 Its probably because he made $35 million last year.